-18 We do not categorize Spain or Portugal as former French colonies because French occupation of these countries was contested, so the French were unable to impose significant changes.
+We do not categorize Spain or Portugal as former French colonies because French occupation of these countries was contested, so the French were unable to impose significant changes.
 Switzerland is a closer call, but we have similarly not categorized it as a former French colony.
-Luxembourg was conquered by countries.
-At the same time, the results with these countries included are qualitatively similar.
+Luxembourg was conquered by the French who successfully imposed the Napoleonic Code, but Luxembourg is coded as a former Dutch colony, because it was governed by the Duke of Orange from 1815 to 1867.